 If Virgin Australia CEO Paul Scurrah, who has been in the job 12 months, personally picks you out and sends you an invitation to his secret club, you’re in for one hell of a treat.

-Unlike business class lounges, such as the Qantas Club, where executives mingle before flights, if you’re a member of Virgin’s The Club, you can turn up whenever you like — it matters not whether you are actually flying.
+Unlike business class lounges, where executives mingle before flights, if you’re a member of Virgin’s The Club, you can turn up whenever you like — it matters not whether you are actually flying.

 And you can bring along two mates — three if you do happen to be flying that day.